Morriar/nit/src/doc/doc_experiments/exp_align/corpus.nlp/app.corpus.md

 * `HorizontalLayout` and `VerticalLayout` organize other controls in order.

 > match: app::Button
+> match: app::Control
+> match: app::HorizontalLayout
 > match: app::TextInput
-> match: app::HorizontalLayout
 > match: app::VerticalLayout
-> match: app::Control

 Each control is notified of input events by callbacks to `on_event`.
 All controls have observers that are also notified of the events.
 So there is two ways  to customize the behavior on a given event:

+> match: app::AppEvent
+> match: app::AppObserver::on_event
 > match: app::Control
-> match: app::AppObserver::on_event
+> match: app::ui::AppComponent::notify_observers
 > match: app::ui::AppComponent::observers

 * Create a subclass of the wanted `Control`, let's say `Button`, and specialize `on_event`.

 * Add an observer to a `Button` instance, and implement `on_event` in the observer.

+> match: app::AppObserver::on_event
 > match: app::Button
-> match: app::AppObserver::on_event
+> match: app::CompositeControl::add
 > match: app::Control
-> match: app::CompositeControl::add

 ### Usage Example

+> match: app::ui_example
 > match: app>examples>

 The example at `examples/ui_example.nit` shows off most features of `app::ui` in a minimal program.
 You can also take a look at the calculator (`../../examples/calculator/src/calculator.nit`) which is a concrete usage example.

 > match: app::calculator
+> match: app::ui
+> match: app::ui_example
 > match: app>examples>
-> match: app::ui

 ### Platform-specific UI